 - Fee reduced to $20 with proof of enrollment in Medicaid (SoonerCare) or Medicare

-Applicants for an Oregon medicinal marijuana card must have a qualified medical condition and a recommendation for medical marijuana from an attending clinician.
+Applicants for an Oregon medicinal marijuana card must have a qualified medical condition and an Attending Provider’s Statement for medical marijuana from an attending clinician.
 This form must be signed by the provider within 90 days of the application date.

 - If you are submitting an application for a minor, you must submit a completed Minor Declaration Form